The Best Glasshouse in town

 Further reading: ‘Hastings’ Historic Alexandra Park’ by Steven Whitford & Anne Scott (OHPS).

-The greenhouse was closed in the late 1980’s and lay deteriorating until 2013.
+The greenhouse was closed in the late 1980’s, it’s glass removed, and lay deteriorating until 2013.
 Then an expedition to rediscover Prince Albert’s statue led to the plan to restore the building to its former glory.

 After 2013 the Alexandra Park greenhouse site was cleared by volunteers and having uncovered our greenhouse gem we were not idle.